-The REACH-OUT Poster Forum will take place Monday, April 22, 2024, from 2:00pm - 4:00pm.
-You may hang your poster in Founders Hall that morning from 9:00am - 11:00am.
-If you are not available during that time, you will need to find someone to hang your poster for you.
+The REACH-OUT Poster Forum will take place on Wednesday, April 16, 2025, from 2:00pm - 4:00pm.
+You may hang your poster in Founders Hall that morning, from 9:00am - 11:00am.
+If you are not available during that time, you must find someone to hang your poster for you.
+Be prepared to provide the presenting author's name, the poster title, and/or the submission ID number when arriving to hang your poster.
 Velcro used to hang the posters will be provided.

-One of the study authors is required to be present during the Poster Forum and should be prepared to make a short presentation to the judges (no more than three to five minutes).
+The presenting author is required to be present in Founder's Hall during the REACH-OUT Poster Forum and should be prepared to make a short presentation to the judges (no more than three to five minutes).
 The presenting author may not be a faculty member.
-Ideally, the primary author will present the findings.
 Judges may not be in your field of study so the presentation should be for a general audience.

-Authors are expected to be there for the full two hours.
-Judging will take place throughout the event, so it is important to be there for the duration of the event, or your poster will not be judged.
+Presenting authors are expected to be there for the full two hours of the Poster Forum.
+Judging will take place throughout the event, so it is important to be there for the duration of the event.
+A poster will not be judged if the presenting author is not present at their poster during the event.